kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 ```

 As described in [Priority Validator Selection](./overview.md#priority-validator-selection), a validator's weight is
-calculated by summing self-delegated KRO, KRO delegated by KRO delegators, KRO contained in delegated KGH, and
+calculated by summing validator KRO, KRO delegated by KRO delegators, and cumulative reward.
-cumulative reward.
 It must be updated after each delegation, undelegation, slashing, and reward distribution.
 The next
 priority validator is randomly selected from the validator tree based on their weight.

 [self-balancing-binary-search-tree]: https://github.com/yasharpm/Solidity-Weighted-Random-List